Ballynahatty:

 1.5 metres high, one of which has a distinctive L-shaped bite

 in it, significant if not artificial.
-Around the winter solstice,
+The early-morning sun

-the early-morning sun beautifully illuminates the entire underside
+beautifully illuminates the entire underside of the capstone

 In the same townland, commanding superb views on the summit